oroinc/documentation/user/back-office/reports-segments/reports/reports-bestselling.rst

    .. image:: /user/img/reports/system_reports_4.png
       :alt: Highlight the Update button that is used to reload the page

-5. Also, you can manage the columns of the report by clicking |IcSettings| to the right and opening the **Grid Settings** to see the list of columns that organize the item details.
+5. Also, you can manage the report's columns by clicking |IcSettings| to the right and opening the **Grid Settings** to see the list of columns that organize the item details.

 6. To reorder the columns, click and hold the column name, then drag it to a new location.
 To show / hide a column, select / clear the **Show** check box next to it.